Yellow Creek (Toronto): Vale of Avoca

 The surface section of the creek starts when it flows out into a deep ravine known as the Vale of Avoca (also known as the Avoca Ravine), which forms a large portion of David A. Balfour Park.
 Although the park contains a significant portion of this ravine, its name is occasionally attributed erroneously to both the ravine and the waterway itself.
 The creek is crossed at this section by the Vale of Avoca bridge.

 The creek often spills its banks in the ravine during periods of heavy rain due to diversion of water from storm drains and sewers into the ravines, thus over-exceeding the channels' design limits and causing damage to the trails and footbridges in the ravine.

 Park Drive Reservation Ravine

 Yellow Creek is again buried underground as it exits the Avoca Ravine, flowing under Mount Pleasant Road into Park Drive Reservation Ravine, then surfacing partway in the latter ravine.
 It enters the sewers again near Bayview Avenue before joining the Don River.

 Restoration

 In 2019, The Toronto and Region Conservation Authority identified Yellow Creek as a location which has become a public health concern due to erosion damaging pedestrian paths.
 Exposed rock retaining walls were removed and replaced with a more gently sloped creek bed which will be less prone to collapse due to erosion.
 These changes will ultimately allow Yellow Creek to flow without further maintenance and without unnecessary flooding.

 Popular references

-The events in Margaret Atwood's novel The Blind Assassin begins on the recounting of an car accident at the Vale of Avoca bridge:
+The events in Margaret Atwood's novel The Blind Assassin begins on the recounting of a car accident at the Vale of Avoca bridge: